docsforadobe/illustrator-scripting-guide/docs/jsobjref/PageItem.md

 **Description**

-The object’s bounds excluding the stroke width.
+The object's bounds excluding the stroke width.

 **Type**